 The most effective interventions simply make the ideal behavior as easy as possible.
 For example, changing the default setting of a choice has a dramatic impact on participation, whether we are talking about pension contributions or organ donations.
 Most people are either too trusting or too lazy to change what appears to be a socially and institutionally sanctioned status quo.
 So when consumers are given a choice over which energy to use, they tend to stick with the default choice, even if it is the more expensive sustainable option.
 “Adults make 35,000 decisions in a day, which leads to decision overload,” says Weber.
 Given how time-consuming it is to make rational decisions, it makes sense that we often take shortcuts.

 When it comes to a problem as immense as climate change, it is easy to feel discouraged by the seemingly piddling effects of personal behavior.
 A few effective nudges here and there hardly seem sufficient in the absence of grand changes in environmental policy.
-But a new report from Rare finds this hopelessness misguided.
+But from Rare finds this hopelessness misguided.
 Individual choices about everything from the food we eat to the cars we drive can have a significant impact on curbing greenhouse-gas emissions.
 Scaling up these behavioral changes could reduce about one-third of the projected global emissions between 2020 to 2050.

 Given the role choice architecture plays in making these decisions, some see a silver lining.
 “On the one hand, everything that’s gotten us into this mess is everything that’s wrong with the brain,” says Kevin Green, of Rare.
 “But we can use our understanding of how we got here to get us out.”